- Admission & Financial Aid

 Students do not need to be admitted to their degree program in order to register for their initial semester.
 Students are placed on Pending/Student-at-Large guest status until all required documentation has been received and may attend classes for one semester.
 The Pending/Student-at-Large status does not apply to international students.

-- Foreign Transcript Evaluation: Any international transcripts must be evaluated by a Concordia-approved international credentialing service.
-Concordia accepts evaluations from WES (World Education Services), ECE (Educational Credential Evaluators) or AACRAO (American Association of Collegiate Registrars and Admission Officers).
+Foreign transcripts must be evaluated by a Concordia approved international credentialing service.
+Concordia accepts course-by-course evaluations from WES (World Education Services), ECE (Educational Credential Evaluators) or AACRAO (American Association of Collegiate Registrars and Admission Officers).

-International students must qualify for regular admission to a degree program to enroll in coursework.
-All documents should be submitted at least four weeks prior to the student’s expected date of entry.
-I-20 forms will be issued after University acceptance is granted.
-The program length may vary for each student.
+International students must qualify for regular admission to a degree program prior to enrollment.
+All documents should be submitted at least six weeks prior to the student’s expected start date.
+I-20 forms will be issued after admission is granted.